navikt/syfopdfgen/README.md

 * [pdfgen](https://github.com/navikt/pdfgen)

+#### Creating a docker image
+Creating a docker image should be as simple as `docker build -t syfopdfgen .`

 ## Getting started
 ### Run in development mode
 To run the application with templates, data and fonts locally mounted you can use